meltyourface/blank/posts/Practitioners-workings/Magical-Rituals-for-Love-Wealth-and-Healing/index.md

 Symbolic Element: Hold a gold coin and trace with care, a sigil of six pointed prosperity.

-Visualization: In golden hues of vibrant dawn, triumphant towers of wealth unleashed, a spire of abundance ascends.
+**Visualization**: In golden hues of vibrant dawn, triumphant towers of wealth unleashed, a spire of abundance ascends.

 3. **Rejuvenating Restoration**: Celestial Salve